My Forking Life

 If you like chicken, try these out:

-If you’re looking to fry fish instead, try this recipe for fish in your air fryer.
+If you're looking to fry fish instead, try this air fryer fish recipe.

 What to serve with Crispy Fried Chicken

-Looking for some recipes to serve this chicken with?
+Looking for some recipes to serve with this chicken?
 Try these out:

 • I do not recommend overlapping the chicken pieces in this recipe.
-It’s best to have the chicken spaces in a single layer and not touching.
-That way the air can get around the chicken to crisp it up and give it that nice and crispy golden layer.
+It’s best to have the chicken pieces in a single layer and not touching.
+That way, the air can circulate around the chicken to crisp it and give it a nice, golden crust.

 • Remember to spray lightly with oil.
 The purpose of the oil in this recipe is to cover the dried flour spots.
 Not spraying with oil will have those flour spots tasting like you would imagine they would, dry flour.
-I use either canola or vegetable oil for my air-fried chicken.
+Use an oil with a high-smoke point for your chicken.

-• If using parchment liners, make sure that you place the chicken on top of them before starting the Air Fryer.
+• If using parchment liners, make sure you place the chicken on them before starting the Air Fryer.
 Not doing so will cause the liners to fly into the fan, get caught, and possibly start a fire.

 • Timing will vary depending on the Air Fryer brand.
-Use a meat thermometer to ensure your chicken has at least reached a temperature of 165 degrees Fahrenheit.
-My chicken usually reaches 180 degrees or more and is still juicy and deliciously crisp.
+Use a meat thermometer to ensure your chicken has reached at least 165 degrees Fahrenheit.
+My chicken usually reaches 180 degrees or higher and remains juicy and deliciously crisp.

 How to store leftover fried chicken

 To refrigerate: Keep any leftover fried chicken in an airtight container in the fridge for 3-4 days.
-To heat up the next day warm the chicken in a preheated oven at 400F until warmed through.
-Leftovers also make a great addition to salads and sandwiches the next day.
+To heat up, warm the chicken in a preheated oven at 400F until warmed through.

-To freeze: Once cooked and cooled, place any pieces of leftover chicken into an airtight container and store in the freezer for up to 3 months.
-As the chicken is already cooked it can be reheated from frozen in a preheated oven at 350F.
-When ready to enjoy place the frozen chicken onto a baking sheet and place in the oven for 30-40 minutes to reheat.
+For freezing: Once cooked and cooled, place any pieces of leftover chicken into an airtight container and store in the freezer for up to 3 months.

 FAQs: